BitcoinDesign/Guide/guide/getting-started/hardware.md

    height = 400
 %}

 Dedicated bitcoin POS hardware is used to request and receive bitcoin payments in-person.
-These act very similar to traditional POS systems but present to payees a bitcoin on-chain, lightning, or [unified](https://bitcoinqr.dev/) payment request.
-Payment requests can also be shared and paid over NFC.
+These act very similar to traditional POS systems but present to payees a bitcoin payment request.
+Payment requests can also be shared and paid over NFC if it's supported.

 When accepting lightning payments, these POS terminals often connect to a remote, always-on lightning node.
 For example, a merchant may use a dedicated iPad to connect to a [BTCPay Server](https://btcpayserver.org/) instance.